SkyflowFoundry/graphql_apollo_server/README.md

 > [!CAUTION]
-> Unsupported example.
-Not officially supported by Skyflow.
+> Not officially supported by Skyflow.
 Consider this alpha software which may have issues.

 # Example: GraphQL - Apollo Server + Skyflow

-## Introduction**
+## Introduction

 Welcome to our guide on integrating GraphQL with Skyflow using Apollo Server and the Skyflow Node.js SDK.
 This post will walk you through creating a simple GraphQL API and enhancing its capabilities with Skyflow's data privacy vault.